Engin-Boot/capture-behavior-of-a-visit-counter-kavyashukla18/addition.md

 Scenario: Converse operation
   Given: the calculator is turned ON
+  And I type in "number"
+  And I press "plus"
-  When: I type operand2 + operan1
+  And I type in "number"
-  Then: I get the same answer as that of operand1 + operand2
+  Then I see the "added number" as the result